Norman G. Baker: First hospital

 Iowa's trial of Baker et al. began in September 1930 and gained nationwide attention.
 Simultaneously, Baker was called before the Federal Radio Commission in Washington, D.C., to defend KTNT's license.
 Baker and Hoxsey turned on each other over the division of the profits from the hospital and filed several lawsuits against each other.
 Reportedly, the institute brought in as much as $100,000 a month, spirited away in suitcases under cover of night, but most went to Baker.
 Hoxsey was already a nationally known quack, traveling from state to state as the law pursued him.

 In 1931, the Iowa Supreme Court sustained the injunction against Baker and his practice.
-Also, the FRC issued a damning report about KTNT, and after a court battle, the station was finally de-licensed in June 1931.
-Among cited reasons were venomous, obscene broadcasts against the public interest.
-Baker returned from Mexican exile in 1937 to serve one day in the Muscatine County jail and pay a $50 contempt of court fine that was appealed unsuccessfully to the U.S. Supreme Court.
+Also, the FRC issued a damning report about KTNT, and after a court battle, Baker returned from Mexican exile in 1937 to serve one day in the Muscatine County jail and pay a $50 contempt of court fine that was appealed unsuccessfully to the U.S. Supreme Court.